Climate change in Tuvalu: Climate systems that affect Tuvalu

 Tuvalu participates in the operations of the Secretariat of the Pacific Regional Environment Programme (SPREP).
 The climate of the Pacific region at the equator is influenced by a number of factors; the science of which is the subject of continuing research.
 The SPREP described the climate of Tuvalu as being:

 The sea level in Tuvalu varies as a consequence of a wide range of atmospheric and oceanographic influences.
 The 2011 report of the Pacific Climate Change Science Program published by the Australian Government, describes a strong zonal (east‑to-west) sea-level slope along the equator, with sea level west of the International Date Line (180° longitude) being about a half metre higher than found in the eastern equatorial Pacific and South American coastal regions.
 The trade winds that push surface water westward create this zonal tilting of sea level on the equator.
 Below the equator a higher sea level can also be found about 20° to 40° south (Tuvalu is spread out from 6° to 10° south).

 The Pacific Climate Change Science Program Report (2011) describes the year-by-year volatility in the sea-level as resulting from the El Niño–Southern Oscillation (ENSO):

 The Pacific (inter-)decadal oscillation is a climate switch phenomenon that results in changes from periods of La Niña to periods of El Niño.
-This has an effect on sea levels as El Niño events can actually result in sea levels falling by 11 inches (28.4 centimeters) as compared to the sea level during a La Niña events.
+This has an effect on sea levels as El Niño events can actually result in sea levels falling by 20 - 30 centimeters as compared to the sea level during a La Niña events.
 For example, in 2000 there was a switch from periods of downward pressure of El Niño on sea levels to an upward pressure of La Niña on sea levels, which upward pressure causes more frequent and higher high tide levels.
 The Perigean spring tide (often called a king tide) can result in seawater flooding low-lying areas of the islands of Tuvalu.